Dear LAS alumni,

 Zach Hamilton, a senior in public relations with a minor in apparel, merchandising, and design, is always on the go.
 Whether he's tackling his homework, working as a student assistant for the LAS Career Services office, interning virtually at a Chicago-based integrated communications agency or planning the next issue of his own queer publication, “Glimmer Magazine,” almost every minute of Hamilton’s day is accounted for.
 I’m not sure when he finds time to sleep.
 Oh, and did I mention he’s the president of his fraternity?

-Alejandro Hernandez’s second year as a community adviser (CA) is just a little different than his first.
+Alejandro Hernandez’s second year as a community advisor (CA) is just a little different than his first.
 In addition to his typical CA duties, this year he’s helping to keep residents safe, enforcing the Cyclones Care protocols to help prevent the spread of COVID-19.
 Hernandez’s leadership roles on the LAS Student Council, Destination Iowa State, the Minority Association of Pre-Health Students, UNICEF club and the Doctors Without Borders Club have prepared him well to take on this additional responsibility.

 The pandemic posed a unique challenge for Cameron Vannoy, president of ISU’s Pre-Med Club.
 Vannoy, a senior studying chemistry and genetics, collaborated with the club’s other officers to devise a hybrid strategy so that the group's 300+ members could either attend meetings virtually or in-person with safety protocols in place.